DEDICATED PLAYER PROGRAM (U8-U13)

-Westcastle International Academy’s Dedicated Player Program is a once per week supplementary program that develops the fundamental skills required by players to succeed at whatever level of the game they aspire to.
-At WIA, the training environment resembles the game environment, with each training session focusing on relevant, game-realistic skill development, complemented with a multi-sport approach, to develop motivated athletes.
+WIA’s Dedicated Player Program is a supplementary training program that helps players develop the fundamental skills required to succeed at whatever level of the game they aspire to.

-Admission to the Dedicated Player Program is open to players from all LISA clubs that play at the Gold level.
+Admission to the Dedicated Player Program is open to all players registered with a LISA Club, playing at the gold level.

 - “Soccer Age” (player’s maturity, physical age, technical ability and overall understanding of soccer)